The Windows Tell a Story

 As the direction and intensity of the sunlight changes, the mood within the Church also changes.
 In the early morning and late afternoon, the Church fills with deep, restful color; whereas the mid-day light creates brilliant colors, making the entire Church glow.

-Cooler colors at the back of the Church gradually give way to warmer colors near the Alter, symbolically drawing us closer to God’s love.
+Cooler colors at the back of the Church gradually give way to warmer colors near the Altar, symbolically drawing us closer to God’s love.
 Long sweeping lines flow within each individual window, and connect it to the next, which is connected to the next, and the next, until they create one magnificent window, telling our story from creation to eternal life.

 Within the majestic theme of the combined windows are the individual window themes, which speak to us in traditional symbols.